-The flow over Lock 1 is approximately 4.5 GL/day and will remain around this rate during the coming week, depending on weather conditions and extractions.
+The flow over Lock 1 is approximately 5.8 GL/day and will increase to around 6 GL/day during the coming week, depending on weather conditions and extractions.

 It is important to note that flow forecasts in this advice are based on the information available at the time of preparation.
 Advice may change as new gauging information becomes available, or due to rainfall events or changed operations upstream.